jess-bk/aws-bootcamp-cruddur-2023/journal/week10.md

 ![image week10 aws](assets/week10aws/s3bucket_stored_template.png)

-# CLOUDFORMATION FOR CLUSTER LAYER
+# CLOUDFORMATION FOR CLUSTER LAYER PART 2

 **This AWS CloudFormation template is used to create and configure networking and cluster resources to support Fargate containers.**